seboettg/Collection/README.md

 ## Lists

+List is an ordered collection with access to elements by indices – integer numbers that reflect their position.
+Elements can occur more than once in a list.
+In other words: a list can contain any number of equal objects or occurrences of a single object.
+Two lists are considered equal if they have the same sizes and structurally equal elements at the same positions.

 Lists are completely new implemented for version 4.0.
 The handling is much more oriented on a functional approach.
-Further more useful methods for associative arrays are moved to map.
+Further more methods for associative arrays are moved to map.

 <a name="lists-getting-started"/>